dariusz-m/to-do-list-react-native/README.md

-# To-do-list - Building application for android and ios using react-native, step by step
+# To-do-list - Building application for android and ios using react-native, migration from web-ui to react-native
 redux-native, react, redux, jest, eslint

 # Requirements